chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Arrow functions are permanently bound to the execution context of the enclosing function invocation.
 When defined at the top level, the context of an arrow function is the global object.

 ### My Summary of Important Concepts

+##### This

+Definition

+- value of `this` is the **execution context**: the environment (an object) in which a function executes.
+- Execution context is the value of `this` when that code executes.

+Implications

+- Every time a function is called, JS binds some object to `this`.
+- `this` keyword is available to every function in JS, because every JS function call has an execution context.

 ##### Context Loss & their solutions